 When determining strategy and tactics, avoid situations where firefighters may become entrapped.
 Consider the following discussion points related to escape routes and safety zones.

 Discuss the three types of safety zones and describe examples.

 - Natural features

-- Discuss the guidelines for distance separation to avoid radiant heat injury.
+Discuss the guidelines for size and distance separation to avoid radiant heat injury.

-- Four times the maximum flame height (20 feet-flame height x 4 = 80 feet radius from firefighters).
+- Four times the maximum flame height (20 foot-flame height x 4 = 80 foot-radius from firefighters)

-- Discuss size based on amount of resources and equipment in the area.
+- Size based on amount of resources and equipment

 - Discuss how firefighters have a right to know the location of their escape routes and safety zones at all times.